metamath/lamp-guide/docs/index.md

 In this case, the conventional name for this goal would be `2p2e4`.

+But now we need to learn a general rule about the metamath-lamp user interface:

+**Edits generally require a long-click**.

+There are multiple ways to do a long-click.
+Using a mouse, you can press down on the mouse, wait a second, then release.
+Using a touchscreen, you can press down on the screen, wait a second, then release.
+With a mouse you can also use a shortcut: hold the Alt key (sometimes labelled Opt or Option instead), then click with the mouse.
+There are a few shortcuts, and you can use *Settings* to change some defaults, but for now let's use the default configuration.

 So let's rename this goal step to `2p2e4`:

-> Left click the label of the first step
+> Long-click on the label of the first step, which is currently named `qed`.
-> (you have to click directly on the number "1"
-> to the left of the first step).
-> Change the name of the step from "1" to `2p2e4` and press Enter (Return).
+> Change the name of the step from `qed` to `2p2e4` and press Enter (Return).

+#### Setting the description for `2p2e4`

+It's not required, but it's often useful to have a description.
+Let's set one.

+> Long-click on box to the right of the word "Description".
+> When it opens for editing, enter the text `Prove that 2 + 2 = 4.`
+> Press Enter (Return).

+Metamath-lamp has many shortcuts.
+For example, you can also edit fields by clicking on the name of the field (e.g., by clicking on "Description").

 #### Interlude: Brief review of metamath-lamp user interface